Beyond-Notability/beyond-notability-observable-essays/src/networks.md

     ${resize((width) => chartHighlight(weightData, {width}))}
 </div>

-## Reading a network
+## Reading a Network

-This is maths + visual reorganisation to make it easier for us to see.
-Specifically, [d3 force-directed graph for disconnected graphs](https://observablehq.com/@asgersp/force-directed-graph-disjoint) (designed to "prevent detached subgraphs from escaping the viewport") As Ahnerts show, don't need network viz to analyse networks.
-So when we do, important to consider what we are actually doing: analysing a series of choices about modelling of historical reality (see [Education](https://beyond-notability.github.io/beyond-notability-observable-essays/education.html#modelling-education) post) through a series of mathemetical choices to organise that modelling as a network *and* a series of presentational choices re representing that modelling as a network.
+The first thing to note about most network visualisation is that it they representation of both mathematical relationships between data and a visual organisation of those relationships designed to improve readability and legibility.
+In this case, we use [d3 force-directed graph for disconnected graphs](https://observablehq.com/@asgersp/force-directed-graph-disjoint), which is designed to "prevent detached subgraphs from escaping the viewport".
+As scholars such as Ahnert and Ahnert demonstrate, we don't **need** network visualisations to analyse networks computationally.
+So when we do, it is vital to consider what we are actually doing: we are analysing a series of choices about the modelling of historical reality (see our [Education](https://beyond-notability.github.io/beyond-notability-observable-essays/education.html#modelling-education) data essay for more on modelling) through a series of mathematical choices deployed to organise that modelling as a network *and* a series of presentational choices about representing that modelling as a network.
 Got that.
 Good.
-Then we'll move on.
-So, what does it seem to be telling us:
+What does this particular network visualisation seem to be telling us:

-- networks of women in arch/hist/heri dominated by those who were both in committees and went to events, with a sub-network centred on Gomme and Goodrich-Fyer
+- First, networks of women in archaeology, history, and heritage circa 1870 - 1950 were dominated by those individuals who recorded frequently in [our wikibase](https://beyond-notability.wikibase.cloud/) as both members of committees and participating in events.
+They appear as a large network, with a second smaller sub-network that also centres on individuals who did both.
-- those only on committees then closely connected to that network.
+- Second, those individuals in [our wikibase](https://beyond-notability.wikibase.cloud/) only recorded as working on committees are closely connected to that primary network.
-- those only recorded at events then form the periphery.
+- Third, individuals in [our wikibase](https://beyond-notability.wikibase.cloud/) only recorded as having participated in form the periphery of the network, often in isolated small sub-networks.
-- no bridges between discrete networks: there is a centre, a periphery, and then isolated networks.
+- Fourth, there are no obvious bridges between discrete networks: there is a centre, a periphery, and then isolated networks.
-- toggle to 'events' and then 'committees' that becomes more obvious, though MVT emerges as a bridge between a big node link Kenyon and people like Wheeler, Graham, Liddle and Lamb --- intergenerational node (?)
+- But, fifth, if you toggle to the 'events' view and then to the 'committees' view, bridges emerge.
+[Margerie Venables Taylor](https://beyond-notability.wikibase.cloud/wiki/Item:Q133) emerges as a bridge between a large network centred on [Kathleen Kenyon](https://beyond-notability.wikibase.cloud/wiki/Item:Q709) and a small sub-group containing [Tessa Verney Wheeler](https://beyond-notability.wikibase.cloud/wiki/Item:Q145), [Rose Graham](https://beyond-notability.wikibase.cloud/wiki/Item:Q57), [Dorothy Liddell](https://beyond-notability.wikibase.cloud/wiki/Item:Q256) and [Winifred Lamb](https://beyond-notability.wikibase.cloud/wiki/Item:Q238).

-Thing is, if you change the data on the graph then different stories emerge.
-For example, set min link weight to one and zoom out a little, you see a big ball, with large nodes on one side, smaller nodes on other, and a mass of one-time connection event nodes.
-Here the interactive nature of our viz enables interpretation of bridges.
-For example hover on 'Margaret Alice Murray', and look at the leftward connection to Charlotte Sophia Burne and rightward connection to Kathleen Mary Kenyon.
-Reaches to the heart of two separate networks.
-And if you hover on Charlotte Sophia Burne you see that Murray is her only connection into the "main" network.
+We have then, a story that starts to emerge.
+The thing is though, if you change the data presented by the network visualisation then different stories emerge.
+For example, if you stay on the 'events' view, set minimum link weight to one, and zoom out a little, you see a big ball, with large nodes on one side, smaller nodes on other, and a smattering of one-time connection event nodes around the core.
+Here the interactive nature of our viz enables interpretation of further bridges.
+For example hover on [Margaret Alice Murray](https://beyond-notability.wikibase.cloud/wiki/Item:Q569) (centre right) and look at the leftward connection to [Charlotte Sophia Burne](https://beyond-notability.wikibase.cloud/wiki/Item:Q662) and rightward connections to [Kathleen Kenyon](https://beyond-notability.wikibase.cloud/wiki/Item:Q709) and [Tessa Verney Wheeler](https://beyond-notability.wikibase.cloud/wiki/Item:Q145).
+Here, Murray is at the heart of two separate - if unevenly composed - networks.
+And if you hover on [Burne](https://beyond-notability.wikibase.cloud/wiki/Item:Q662) you see that [Murray](https://beyond-notability.wikibase.cloud/wiki/Item:Q569) is her Burne's connection into the large network.
 Burne then seems an important bridge.

-(add something here on burne)
+Burne was principally a folklorist.
+Murray whilst a member and sometime President of the [Folklore Society](https://beyond-notability.wikibase.cloud/wiki/Item:Q292) has broader interests, specialising in Egyptology.
+In [our wikibase](https://beyond-notability.wikibase.cloud/) Burne and Murray co-occur at the 1913 Annual Meeting of the [British Association for the Advancement of Science](https://beyond-notability.wikibase.cloud/wiki/Item:Q644) in Birmingham.
+Murray spoke on 'Evidence for the custom of killing the king in Ancient Egypt', Burne on 'Souling, Clementing and Caturning: Three November Customs of the Western Midlands'.
+Two scholars with ample evidence of possible connections - Burne also served as President of the [Folklore Society](https://beyond-notability.wikibase.cloud/wiki/Item:Q292) - linked by a single event, an event at which they spoke on very different subjects, and may never have interacted.

-## Association
+## Networks of Association

-But what does this networking mean?
-What holds it together in reality?
+What does the Burne-Murray case mean for interpreting this network?

 Switch to events network.
-Move to link weight 8.
-Jessie MacGregor https://beyond-notability.wikibase.cloud/wiki/Item:Q970 and Rosa Wallis https://beyond-notability.wikibase.cloud/wiki/Item:Q508 connected.
-Why?
-Royal Ac Summer Exhit.
-So this is an *association* network.
-This type of network is created by connecting nodes that belong to a "group", rather than from direct *interactions* (like senders and recipients of letters, which historians are used to).
-This involves some potentially risky assumptions; eg just because two people went to the same conference doesn't necessarily mean they knew each other (there is interesting stuff about this from research on [animal networks](https://dshizuka.github.io/networkanalysis/networktypes_socialnetworks.html#constructing-networks-from-associations)).
-Weak at best.
-Proxy for association.
+Staying on the 'events' view, move to link weight 8.
+We now see two nodes: [Jessie MacGregor](https://beyond-notability.wikibase.cloud/wiki/Item:Q970) and [Rosa Wallis](https://beyond-notability.wikibase.cloud/wiki/Item:Q508) connected by a thick edge.
+This connection is connected by both appearing regularly at the [Royal Academy Summer Exhibition](https://beyond-notability.wikibase.cloud/wiki/Item:Q510): MacGregor on 28 occasions between 1872 and 1904, Wallis on 8 occasions between 1881 and 1918, with their co-occurrences in the 1880s.
+What [our wikibase](https://beyond-notability.wikibase.cloud/) does not tell us is if they exhibited in close proximity, if they met, and if so what they discussed.
+Here then, as with the Burne-Murray case, we arrive at the conclusion that this network is a network of *association*.
+It is a network created by connecting nodes that belong to "groups", rather than from direct *interactions* such as senders and recipients of letters, which historians will be more familiar with.
+This type of networking then involves some potentially risky assumptions: for example, just because two people went to the same event does not necessarily mean they knew each other.
+We aren't the first people to ponder this.
+Network science often grapples with the purpose and utility of such weak networking (such as this research on [animal networks](https://dshizuka.github.io/networkanalysis/networktypes_socialnetworks.html#constructing-networks-from-associations)).
+We can build interpretations from the knowledge that this network takes proxies for association to build a network.
+This involves knowing our data.
+And not being fouled by the fact the visualisation looks like other visualisations we may be familiar with.
+Which works against the use of visualisation as a simplifying explanatory tool.
+Proceed then, as they say, with caution.

 Credits